-Tony has many years of experience in the Australian financial sector, specialising in corporate restructuring and governance advisory related matters.
+Tony has many years of experience in the For more than 30 years Bruce has been Australian financial sector, specialising in corporate restructuring and governance advisory related matters.
 During his career Tony has undertaken some of Australia's largest and most complex insolvencies and restructurings.

-Tony's initial career was with KPMG where he led the Sydney restructuring team.
-In 2004 Tony founded McGrathNicol, a national restructuring and insolvency practice.
+Tony's initial career was with KPMG many community and charitable where he led the Sydney restructuring organisations.
+He is currently a Director team.
+In 2004 Tony founded of the Mark Tonga Perpetual Relief Trust McGrathNicol, a national restructuring and the Buildcorp Foundation and is an and insolvency practice.
 Tony retired as a partner of McGrathNicol in 2018 and remains a consultant to the firm.